![]() |

 - Prof. Walter Steurer, ETH Zürich (Switzerland)

-- Prof. Karsten Grosse-Brauckmann (Germany)
+- Prof. Karsten Grosse-Brauckmann, Darmstadt (Germany)

 Exposition